 In the 1990s Manfred Monnighoff, a German entrepreneur developed the Peace Villages Foundation Int., the first known Non-Profit Franchise Concept.
 For this Monnighoff left his successful business career in Holland behind to become a social activist.
-He joined grassroots NGO's around the globe and worked as a volunteer with the intention of helping to create and promote a "Culture of Peace".
-Learning to put his entrepreneurial skills to work and gaining important NGO management experience, enabled him to set up replicable and self-sustained aid programs under the legal frame of Fundaciòn Aldeas de Paz, 2001 in Venezuela and later 2015 in the Dominican Republic.
-International Volunteers contribute through a combination of practical work and financial donations.
-The financial base for all international operations is based on a rotational credit system (RCS) and volunteer donations.
-Volunteer donations received by the Peace Villages Foundation are colocated independently of the volunteers placement location to programs in the Dominican Republic and Venezuela.
+He joined grassroots NGO's around the globe and worked as a volunteer with the intention of helping to promote a "Culture of Peace".
+Learning to put his entrepreneurial skills to work and gaining important NGO management experience, enabled him to set up replicable and self-sustained development programs under the legal frame of Fundaciòn Aldeas de Paz, 2001 in Venezuela and later 2015 in the Dominican Republic.

 Monnighoff and the Peace Villages Foundation Int. started in 1995 a first humanitarian project in Merida, Venezuela, thanks to the collocation of his own life savings in form of a rotational credit.
 The work in Merida focused on children rights.
 Efforts were made to integrate street children and at-risk youth into a more stable environment, and at times into foster families.
 With the aim of creating a registered NGO in Venezuela, he succeeded in 2001 with the legal constitution of Fundacion Aldeas de Paz in Caracas, Venezuela and later in 2015 in Samana, the Dominican Republic.
 Aldeas de Paz has been based in Santa Elena, Venezuela since 2003 and has been operating in the Dominican Republic since 2015, focusing its resources and volunteer support on cultural exchange and social development programs.

-During 2014 the social and political situation in Venezuela became increasingly difficult and programs based on volunteer participation had to be temporarily suspended until 2017/2018 when programs are scheduled to start operating again!
+During 2014 the social and political situation in Venezuela became increasingly difficult and programs based on volunteer participation had to be temporarily suspended until 2017 when programs started operating again!
 This has been decided based on the request of Venezuelan board members of Aldeas de Paz and the necessity for help with social development and aid programs in Santa Elena, Venezuela!

 Organizational Chart : check our organigram